davidcortesortuno/oommfpy/README.md

 Highlights:

 - Read `omf` files in any format
-- Painless convertion of the data in an `omf` file into Numpy arrays for data analysis
+- Painless conversion of the data in an `omf` file into Numpy arrays for data analysis
 - Fast calculation (using Numpy) of the skyrmion number in a slice of the system in any plane orientation (`xy`, `xz`, `yz`)